Mia Mottley: Premiership

+On 27 November 2023, Mottley joined the advisory board of the Global Center on Adaptation.

-Mottley addressed the United Nations General Assembly again in September 2024, succeeding Israeli Prime Minister Benjamin Netanyahu as speaker.
+Mottley addressed the United Nations General Assembly again in September 2024, succeeding Israeli prime minister Benjamin Netanyahu as speaker.
 The speech disavowed global wars in general and the Gaza war and Israel–Hezbollah conflict in particular, claiming war to be a distraction and drain on funding which could be used instead to combat the global climate crisis and emerging infectious disease.

 In February 2025 while at the 38th African Union (AU) Summit, Mottley addressed the collective heads of the body to share that the time had come for Africa and the Caribbean to overcome their trans-Atlantic destinies.

+Mottley was elected to a third term as prime minister after the BLP won all 30 seats in the House of Assembly in the 2026 Barbadian general election on 11 February.

+Mia Mottley authored a column for Project Syndicate that said climate change jeopardizes the planet, including small island developing nations like Barbados.
+She has described rising temperatures as a "death sentence" for the Global South.
+That includes droughts, fires and rising sea levels.
+She writes that a new financing system is needed to address these challenges.
+"This is not charity; it is an investment in our collective future.
+When some people are left to die, all of humanity – present and future – will eventually suffer."

 Honours and awards

 Mottley is a recipient of the following honours: